spencerlievens/prova/docs/design/safe_multisig.md

 <sig1> <pubKeyOrID1> <sig2> <pubKeyOrID2>
 ```

-In the original Bitcoin OP_CHECKMULTISIG only the signatures are provided, since the public keys are present in the scriptPub, but we need the keys (or references to them by KeyID).
-The OP_CHECKMULTISIG operation also required a leading throw-away value in its signature, called by some as a "dummy" value, to compensate for a bug in the evaluation of OP_CHECKMULTISIG.
-This dummy value is eliminated in OP_CHECKSAFEMULTISIG.
+In the original Bitcoin `OP_CHECKMULTISIG` only the signatures are provided, since the public keys are present in the scriptPub, but we need the keys (or references to them by KeyID).
+The `OP_CHECKMULTISIG` operation also required a leading throw-away value in its signature, called by some as a "dummy" value, to compensate for a bug in the evaluation of `OP_CHECKMULTISIG`.
+This dummy value is eliminated in `OP_CHECKSAFEMULTISIG`.

 The presented pubKeys must match either the public key hash or a ASP key id specified in the output for the spending scriptSig to be valid.
 The ordering of the signatures in the scriptSig must match the ordering from the scriptPub, as in Bitcoin.

-RMG transactions are much stricter in the enforcement of what consists of a valid output.
+Prova transactions are much stricter in the enforcement of what consists of a valid output.
 In Bitcoin, outputs may be made to any validly formed script, without regard to whether that script is spendable.
 This flexibility can lead to situations where a user accidentally sends funds permanently to a "black hole" from which they cannot be recovered.
-In the RMG blockchain, While the validators cannot know whether a particular key hash actually has a known public key as its pre-image, they are able to enforce that a quorum of professionally-held KeyIDs can control the funds.
+In the Prova blockchain, while the validators cannot know whether a particular key hash actually has a known public key as its pre-image, they are able to enforce that a quorum of professionally-held KeyIDs can control the funds.
 And indeed, this is enforced by consensus.
 This means it is impossible to lose funds by accidentally sending to a black hole.
 It also makes theft much more difficult and less lucrative, since funds can only move through addresses involving vetted and registered ASPs.

 ## Address Format

-Standard RMG outputs in a 1 user key and 2 ASP key configuration are represented in a simple address format.
+Standard Prova outputs in a 1 user key and 2 ASP key configuration are represented in a simple address format.
 Addresses are constructed using the standard base58 encoding format of the 3 identifying keys:

 ```
 base58-encode(